9beach/analyze-sgf/README.en-US.md

 analyze-sgf home page: <https://github.com/9beach/analyze-sgf/>
 ```

-In a Windows environment, it should be run with `analyze-sgf.cmd` rather than
+In Microsoft Windows, it should be run with `analyze-sgf.cmd` rather than
 `analyze-sgf`, but for convenience, we'll term all as `analyze-sgf`.
 Now let's
 look at how to use them one by one.